chriskonnertz/RegEx/README.md

 $regEx->addRange('a-z', '123'. '\-');
 ```

-Adds one ore more ranges to the overall regular expression and wrap them in a "range" expression.
+Adds one ore more ranges to the overall regular expression and wraps them in a "range" expression.
 Available from-to-ranges: `a-z`, `A-Z`, `0-9`
-ATTENTION: This expression will not automatically quote its inner parts.
+_ATTENTION_: This expression will not automatically quote its inner parts.

 Example of the resulting regex string: `[a-z123\-]`

 Examples of matching strings: `a`, `1`, `-`

+> This method uses the `RangeEx` expression class.

 ### addInvertedRange